 Hire a Professional

-A professional has the experience and the methods to examine your art piece and the provenance and determine the authenticity.
+A professional has the experience and the methods to examine your art piece and the provenance and determine its authenticity.

 The ideal art expert is someone who has specific knowledge of the artist.
 This professional has reviewed many pieces from a particular creative and can tell with authority that the work and the associated documentation are genuine.